Russian Translation Services

-Translating into Russian can cause layout problems for artworkers, because Russian is particularly long relative to English, and indeed longer than most other languages we work with regularly.
-When translating legal contracts where the wording is side by side with English and Russian together, it is quite often necessary to use a smaller font size for the Russian, or you end up with loads of blank space between paragraphs in the English.
+Translating into Russian can cause layout problems for artworkers, because Russian is particularly long relative to English.
+It is longer than most other languages we work with regularly.
+When we translate legal contracts, there are special space considerations.
+It is common to place the two languages side by side, clause by clause.
+However with English and Russian together, it is quite often necessary to use a smaller font size for the Russian.
+Without this, you end up with loads of blank space between paragraphs in the English.

-Care labelling can be very tricky in Russian for two reasons, one is the space issue alluded to before, and the other is that Russia has very strict regulation with regards to fibre compositions and care labelling.
+Care labelling can be very tricky in Russian for two reasons.
+One is the space issue alluded to before.
+The other is that Russia has very strict regulation with regards to both fibre compositions and wash care labelling.
 It is therefore particularly important to use a specialist Russian translator.